Rosemarie Ives

 Rosemarie Ives is a former mayor of Redmond, Washington, having served from 1991 to 2007 and deciding to step down after what for Redmond was an unprecedented four terms in office.

+Biography

 Ives was born Rosemarie Moccia to Italian immigrants to the United States.
 She is married to Jonathan Ives and has a son named Gregory.
 She earned a History degree and was a social studies teacher before moving to Redmond in 1980.
 She was appointed to the Planning Commission in 1983 by Mayor Christine Himes, then served on the City Council and won election as Mayor against incumbent Doreen Marchione in 1991.

 Ives served Redmond during an incredible period of economic growth as Redmond is home to company facilities for such companies as Microsoft, Aerojet, Nintendo, Cingular Wireless, Medtronic, Eddie Bauer, Genie Industries and Safeco Insurance.
 Much of her efforts went to preserving residential neighborhoods, open space and other quality of life elements, and her vision statement was "Together, We Create a Community of Good Neighbors."